RedHatProductSecurity/trestle-bot/actions/README.md

 ## Directory Structure

 - Actions related to trestle-bot are located in the `actions` directory.
-- Actions should correlate an command under the `trestlebot/cli/commands` directory.
+- Actions should correlate a command under the `trestlebot/cli/commands` directory.

 ## Adding a New Action